Electronic Communications and Information Technology Resources

 5. Inappropriately sharing confidential information related to Vanderbilt business, including but not limited to, personnel actions, internal investigations, research material, or patient/student information.
 This includes sharing photos or partial information even when names of patients or students are not used.
 For more information, please see privacy policies in Section IV.

-6. Any activity in violation of local, state, or federal law as it relates to the staff member’s employment at Vanderbilt, including but not limited to defamatory remarks; destruction of Vanderbilt data or equipment; or accessing or sharing information in violation of HIPAA or FERPA.
+6. Any activity in violation of local, state, or federal law as it relates to the employee's employment at Vanderbilt, including but not limited to defamatory remarks; destruction of Vanderbilt data or equipment; or accessing or sharing information in violation of HIPAA or FERPA.
 This includes any activity that would cause Vanderbilt to not be in compliance with state or federal law.

 II.
 Department’s Responsibilities